Skip to content

 • (a) rosters, before publishing them to workers or relying on them for scheduling;

-• (b) timesheets, before treating them as the record of hours worked;
+• (b) timesheets, clock-in and clock-out records and travel distances, before treating them as the record of hours worked or kilometres travelled;

 • (c) pay calculations, before paying any worker;

-• (d) invoices, before sending them to a participant, plan manager or funder; and
+• (e) invoices, before sending them to a participant, plan manager or funder;

-• (e) NDIS claims or exports, before lodging or submitting them.
+• (f) NDIS claims or exports, before lodging or submitting them; and

 4. Features may be incomplete, contain errors, or change